OpenPF2/Plugin/README.md

 All abilities and stats are implemented using the Gameplay Ability System (GAS) plug-in that ships with Unreal Engine.

+## Why OpenPF2?

+OpenPF2 is a labor of love from experienced developers who believe in the power of UE and want to bring that power to role-playing game development.
+We’re here to give independent game developers the structure, starting content, and support to experiment and implement Action RPGs or turn-based RPGs quickly, with as little or as much C++ code as they feel comfortable with.

+Unlike other RPG frameworks on the Unreal Marketplace, OpenPF2 is:
+- **Open-source (here on GitHub),** so you can always look under the hood and suggest or contribute changes.
+- **Free to use in any UE project.** We believe that the best kind of prototyping shouldn’t cost you anything.
+- **Available for commercial licensing.** As a proof-of-concept blossoms into a closed-source venture, we’re open to licensing our code privately for a fee, so you don’t need to deal with the complexity of sharing parts of your codebase if you require full control of your IP.
+- **More than just a framework.** OpenPF2 is preloaded with **content** based on the Pathfinder® Second Edition Core Rulebook, making it easy to create new characters and enemies by filling out character sheets rather than having to implement and balance your own stats.
+- **Modular and pluggable.** Use as little or as much of our existing classes and content as you like in your project.
+    - Each system in the framework communicates with other systems through standard interfaces (in the `UINTERFACE` sense), so every major component can be replaced with a custom component if you don't like the default implementation.
+    - All PF2 sample content from the core rulebook is in a separate section from content required for the framework to function, so you can pick whichever parts you want to include or completely roll your own without breaking the essential framework parts.
+- **Blueprint-friendly.** Most of the framework is exposed to Blueprint so you can dive in and build prototypes or assemble production-grade abilities right from the start with a minimum of C++ knowledge.
+- **Built on the Gameplay Ability System (GAS)**–a standard component of Unreal Engine supported by Epic Games, rather than a custom, in-house framework.
+GAS plays nicely with other plug-ins and frameworks and receives updates and improvements from Epic themselves.

 ## Compatibility

 This plug-in is only maintained and compatible with Unreal Engine 5.1 and later.

 ## Current Status

 **This plug-in is in pre-alpha status.
 It is not yet expected to be useful for production-grade projects, but it may be a useful reference for you even in its current state.**